UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Introduction

-Low-level tasks such as gap filling and cloud removal are essential and critical steps in the analysis and application of optical remote sensing images.
-This necessity stems from the inherent susceptibility of optical satellite imagery to atmospheric conditions.
-Interferences such as clouds, haze, and cloud shadows can partially or completely block optical signals reflected from the Earth's surface, leading to missing pixels or radiometric distortion in the data received by the sensor, thereby severely limiting data usability. \emph{According to statistics from long-term observations by the MODIS sensor \cite{6422379}, approximately 67\% of the Earth's surface and 55\% of the land area are persistently affected by cloud cover on average.} This high coverage rate not only significantly reduces the practical observation efficiency of optical satellites but also makes completely cloud-free time series images extremely scarce at regional scales.
-Beyond weather factors, issues such as transient sensor failures or data transmission errors during satellite operation can also lead to data quality problems like strip loss, abnormal noise, or local data corruption.
+Low-level tasks such as gap filling and cloud removal are essential in optical remote sensing due to frequent atmospheric interference.
+Clouds, haze, and cloud shadows often block or distort optical signals, causing missing or corrupted data. \emph{According to statistics from long-term observations by the MODIS sensor \cite{6422379}, approximately 67\% of the Earth's surface and 55\% of the land area are persistently affected by cloud cover on average.} This high coverage rate not only significantly reduces the practical observation efficiency of optical satellites but also makes completely cloud-free time series images extremely scarce at regional scales.
+Additional issues like sensor failures or transmission errors can further degrade data quality.
 The primary goal of time series reconstruction is to recover complete, high-quality image time series from incomplete or noisy observational data.
-In current research, researchers often use cloud detection methods or extract binary cloud masks from existing data products (e.g., the cloud masks generated by the s2cloudless algorithm for Sentinel-2) and apply them to gap-free time series to simulate varying degrees of data missingness.
-Patrick et al. \cite{10209044} proposed UnCRtainTS, which integrates an attention architecture with a multivariate uncertainty prediction method.
-UnCRtainTS not only calibrates prediction uncertainty but also enables precise control over reconstruction quality.
-Stucker et al. \cite{10319805}, proposed U-TILISE from the perspective of representation learning, employing a phased framework with an encoder-decoder and temporal attention encoder.
-It implicitly captures spatiotemporal patterns of spectral intensity from a representation learning standpoint, efficiently mapping cloud-masked input sequences to cloud-free outputs while balancing spatial detail preservation and temporal correlation mining.
-From a conditional generation viewpoint, Shu et al. \cite{shu2025restore} proposed the multimodal diffusion framework RESTORE-Diffusion Transformer (DiT).
-It achieves sequence-level optical-Synthetic Aperture Radar (SAR) fusion via a diffusion framework, utilizing SAR time series temporally matched with Sentinel-2 to provide subsurface dynamics under clouds and guide time series reconstruction, while embedding date information to address irregular observation intervals and periodic variations.
+Common approaches use cloud masks to simulate data gaps on clean sequences.
+Stucker et al. \cite{10319805} introduced U-TILISE, a representation learning framework using an encoder-decoder with temporal attention.
+From a generation viewpoint, Shu et al. \cite{shu2025restore} developed RESTORE-Diffusion Transformer (DiT), a multimodal diffusion framework that fuses optical and Synthetic Aperture Radar (SAR) time series with date embeddings to guide reconstruction under clouds.